Signs and symptoms of nicotine addiction

 Millions of people are addicted to nicotine all around the world, subject to its addictive properties and stimulant.
 In fact, nicotine is one of the most commonly used addictive drugs in the United States, and accounts for over 90% of lung cancer cases.
 About 40,000 deaths per year are attributed to secondhand smoke alone, and smoking is also a major cause of strokes.

 Here, we will review the symptoms of nicotine addiction, which are not restricted to side effects of nicotine withdrawal.
-Plus, we’ll let you know a little about how to treat nicotine withdrawal and addiction.
+Plus, we’ll let you know a little about how to treat nicotine addiction with the help of medical recovery programs.
 And what you can do to help someone whose life is affected by it.
 Then, we invite your questions or comments about nicotine addiction at the end.
 We try to respond to all comments with a personal and prompt reply.

 Symptoms of nicotine addiction